DisruptionTheory/Buckets/readme.md

 What is Buckets?
 =======

-Buckets in a small tool written to help visualize the characteristics of certain hashing algorithms.
+Buckets is a small tool written to help visualize the characteristics of certain hashing algorithms.

 Requirements
 ============